m-digman/github-data/README.md

 ### Repositories
 List of repositories that you want to extract security vulnerability data for.
 These must have the same owner defined in the config above.
 Used in audit.py only.
 ### Workflow
 You can choose to see if each repository reported on by extract.py has a specific GitHub workflow configured.
 This is the name of any GitHub workflow yml file found in ".github/workflows".
-Used in extract.py only.
+Used in extract.py only and is not mandatory.

 # Scripts
 ## extract.py